Make sure you compare the coverage – and not just the price.

 In 2010, over 100,000 complaints against lawyers were referred to disciplinary committees.
 (American Bar Association Survey).
 Although most major insurance companies provide coverage for disciplinary proceedings (i.e. grievances), some smaller, bar-related insurance companies do not offer this essential form of protection.
 For those policies that do include this very important coverage, there are often significant differences that you should consider.

 Most policies provide up to $25,000 per grievance, per year.
 However, some policies cap the limit of coverage at $10,000 or $15,000.
 Some policies will provide this coverage only as a reimbursement coverage.
+Some will only reimburse if the attorney is not disciplined.
 The attorney must incur the defense costs and seek reimbursement under the policy Other policies provide this coverage directly – hiring an attorney to provide the defense for the insured attorney.

 When comparing your choices for professional liability insurance, it’s important to evaluate whether disciplinary coverage is included and the limits of that coverage.

 2. Punitive Damages

 Before purchasing a lawyers’ professional liability policy, you should know what type of claims will be covered.
 Some policies exclude coverage for all claims for punitive damages.
 Other policies provide coverage for punitive damages as part of the policy form where permitted by state law.
 Still other companies, offer this coverage as an endorsement to the policy that can be purchased for a modest additional premium.
 So, when comparing premiums, be sure to consider whether the policy you choose will include or exclude this type of coverage at the premium offered.